craig@blackpagedigital.com

 themselves.
 I specialize in rapid prototyping and reverse

 engineering.
 I also play a mean theremin.
-I serve on the Squeak board

 I'm interested in positions with which I can apply my